kedro-org/vscode-kedro/README.md

 ## Troubleshooting
 In VSCode, you can check the `Output` tab next to your terminal and select `Kedro` to read the logs.

-Click `Output` and select `Kedro` from the dropdown list.
+You can either run the `Kedro: Show logs` command or click `Output` and select `Kedro` from the dropdown list.
 It may gives you some hints and report back if you think this is a bug.
 ![VSCode Output log](assets/troubleshooting.png)